Problem Package Format

 • example submissions

-• testdata.yaml
+• test_group.yaml

 Constant sequences are not replaced in test data files or in problem.yaml itself.